 Patient care aides help feed, bathe and dress the medical patients in their charge.
 Depending on the patient's condition, the aide may assist with moving and transporting them; this may include helping them walk or assisting them with exercise and physical therapy.
 Aides answer patients' calls for assistance and help prepare them for surgery.
 They can also be responsible for tracking vital signs, checking blood pressure, temperature, nutritional intake and heart rate.
 They may collect specimens and assist in other medical procedures, as well as generally observing the patient's condition and reporting any changes to physicians and nursing staff.
 In addition, aides are usually responsible for changing linens, replacing bedpans and cleaning a patient's room.

-As of May 2013, the U.S. Bureau of Labor Statistics (BLS) lists a mean hourly wage of $12.51 for nursing assistants.
-This translates to an average annual salary of $26,020.
-In the lowest ten percent of the pay range, hourly earnings are $8.94 or less, equating to $18,600 or less annually; the highest ten percent earns $17.20 hourly or more, or $35,780 or more in a year.
+As of May 2018, the U.S. Bureau of Labor Statistics (BLS) lists a median hourly wage of $13.72 for nursing assistants.
+This translates to a median annual salary of $28,540.
+In the lowest ten percent of the pay range, annual earnings are less than $21,290; the highest ten percent earns $39,560 or more in a year.